airbytehq/airbyte/airbyte-integrations/connectors/source-breaker/README.md

 From the Airbyte repository root, run:

 ```
-./gradlew :airbyte-integrations:connectors:source-faker:build
+./gradlew :airbyte-integrations:connectors:source-breaker:build
 ```

 #### Create credentials

-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/faker) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_faker/spec.json` file.
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/breaker) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `source_breaker/spec.json` file.
 Note that the `secrets` directory is gitignored by default, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source faker test creds` and place them into `secrets/config.json`.
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source breaker test creds` and place them into `secrets/config.json`.

 ### Locally running the connector